cledilsonweb/lontra-validator/README.md

 ```
 ## Dependencies

-lontra-validator depends on laminas-validator, maintained by the Linux Foundation
+lontra-validator depends on laminas-validator (and suggested(but not required) laminas-db to compare with the database), maintained by the Linux Foundation

 ## Install